sagadsalem/dimaggio-router/README.md

 ## Named parameters

-<p>you can pass named parameters in the route by using the $param format for example:</p>
+you can pass named parameters in the route by using the [$param] format for example:

 ```go
 package main